 - A substantial research project in an academic or industrial laboratory.

-When you are applying for the BSc (Hons) in Pharmacology and Physiology degree, please apply to the Medway School of Pharmacy, UCAS institution code name MEDSP, institution code M62.
+When you are applying for the BSc (Hons) Pharmacology and Physiology degree, please apply to the University of Kent who will be administering applications on behalf of the Medway School of Pharmacy, UCAS institution code name KENT, institution code K24.

 The course structure below gives a flavour of the modules that will be available to you and provides details of the content of this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
 Most programmes will require you to study a combination of compulsory and optional modules.
 You may also have the option to take ‘wild’ modules from other programmes offered by the University in order that you may customise your programme and explore other subject areas of interest to you or that may further enhance your employability.